juliezhu/mikiwiki/README.md

 Bugs
 ====

-1) when you create syn-image note, \<\<datapage_name as syn-imagenote\>\>, the data page is automated created yet without any content.
-You need to manually open it and add curly brackets {} in the data page.
-Otherwise, you won’t be able to save any data.

-2) the 'allow' nugget is not fully functional
+1) the 'allow' nugget is not fully functional

-3) you can preview the data page normally, but when the content has an apostrophe, which breaks the view of the data page.
+2) you can preview the data page normally, but when the content has an apostrophe, which breaks the view of the data page.